Do Go On - 369 - The Night Witches

 And they'd light them just before dropping them off.

-Oh, I can't hold one big brick even with less bombs their weight
+Oh, I can't hold one big brick.

-them easier targets for the germans which is why they only flew at night At the peak of the squadron, up to 42 women crews would be sent out
+At the peak of the squadron, up to 42 women crews would be sent out on bombing raids each night.

-the teams would complete between 8 and 18 missions a night,
+To get off a meaningful amount of bombs, the teams would complete between 8 and 18 missions and night, returning to rearm themselves between each mission.

 It was an exhausting schedule.

-Like each one might take 40 odd minutes
+Like each one might take 40 odd minutes.

-and it's just non-stop.
+And it's just nonstop.

 Go, come back, refuel, reload, go, come back.

-And they'd be out waiting for night to fall,
+And they'd be out waiting for night to fall.

-and then when the sun started coming up, that was the end of the day.
+And then when the sun started coming up, that was the end of the day.

-The start of the day was the end of the day, Dave.
+Of, yeah, according to the start of the day was the end of the day, Dave.

 New day starts, day over.